sprvrn/love-tiled-loader/README.md

 	end
 end
 ```
 In this example we only load and render the a 16x16 starting from 32,32.
-We also only load the layers "water" and "ground".
+We also only load the layers "ground" and "items".
 Finally we add an element in coins table for every object of "coin" type. (in Tiled: object Property, Type)

 You can iterate through the objects and tiles like this :